LabKey/labkey-ui-components/packages/querygrid/README.md

 * Port HeatMap components from Biologics
 * PageDetailHeader, DetailEditing, updateRows and related actions/models from Biologics
 * Select (now called LookupSelectInput) input from Biologics
+* SearchResultsPanel, SearchResultCard, SearchResultsModel, and searchUsingIndex from Biologics

 ### version ???
 *Released*: ???